prakHr/prakHr/README.md

 - education:
-  - [x] Self-Taught Developer, newly found interest in Competitive Programming in search of finding solutions of seemingly impossible problems along with writing optimized code using Data Structures and algorithms and A Better Coder Than Yesterday,
+  - [x] Self-Taught Programmer, newly found interest in Competitive Programming in search of finding solutions of seemingly impossible problems along with writing optimized code using Data Structures and algorithms and A Better Coder Than Yesterday,
-  - [x] B Tech in Electronics and Intrumentation from BITS Pilani Hyderabad Campus,
+  - [x] B Tech in Electronics and Intrumentation from BITS Pilani Hyderabad Campus(Increased my CGPA from 3.1 to 7.135 by doing the 6 most difficult courses in my last semester),
   - [x] Did Udemy Courses related to basics of Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, Applied Statistics in the area of Hypothesis Testing, Bayesian Learning using A/B Testing and UI/UX website development in python.

 - company: Accenture